jlsemi/smartsnmp/doc/how-to-write-mib-group.md

 'mib.ConstString' shows that the variable is read-only and string type.
 And then we have defined a get method which returns 'mib.sh_call' method provided by `init.lua` as required before.
 When the method invoked, Lua VM will execute a shell command and return a string value.
-We do not write a set method because the scalar variable is read-only.
+We do not need to write a set method because the scalar object is read-only.

 Table and Entry
 ---------------

 Next we will implement 'sysORTable' and 'sysOREntry'.
-In SmartSNMP Table and Entry are also represented by Lua table.
-However, the get/set methods are somewhat different from those in scalar variable because Table and Entry are sequence variables.
+In SmartSNMP Table and Entry are also represented by Lua tables.
+However, the get/set methods are somewhat different from those in scalar object because Table and Entry are sequence objects.

     local function or_entry_get(i, name)
         assert(type(name) == 'string')